A new capital grant scheme has emerged that will close mid on the 3rd of September 2019

-Prince’s Countryside Fund RESILIENCE Programme for MID Cornwall 2018.
+Prince’s Countryside Fund RESILIENCE Programme for Cornwall.
 We are looking to recruit farmers to a FREE programme of 7 workshops delivered by Nationally based consultancy.
 This is the third year running the programme has run in Cornwall, Launceston 2016/17, Penzance 2017/18.
+St Austell 2018/19.

-The first 5 workshops will run from one per month from November to March ( dates to be confirmed) and be based at MA Grigg facilities at Sticker near St Austell.
+The first 5 workshops will run from one per month from November to March ( dates to be confirmed) and be based in the Wadebridge Area .
 Farmers will be typical family farms, dairy, beef, sheep, mixed, arable, vegetables.
 Not small holders or large agri-businesses.
 We would encourage the whole family to attend.

 For further information follow link below